Tired of ongoing Neck Pain? Do you find yourself trying to get a neck massage all the time? Here are 5 things that can help you:

 B.H.Sc.TCM (Acupuncture), Cert.Cl.Ac.
 (Beijing)

 Elaine has trained and worked in various settings, both in Australia and China.
 She has over 20 years experience in treating many health problems.
 Elaine loves to provide a health care experience for people that is respectful, effective, empowering and enjoyable.
 Elaine’s acupuncture treatments are gentle, powerful, amazingly relaxing and incorporate Japanese & Chinese techniques, as well as Medical Qi Gong if appropriate.
-Elaine has a particular interest in Gynaecology, Fertility, Obstetrics, Family Medicine, Wellness promotion and Mental Health.

 She runs a private practice in Ivanhoe and is the trusted family physician of many.
 Elaine is a registered Doctor of Traditional Chinese Medicine (TCM).
-She completed a Bachelor of Health Science – TCM, specialising in Acupuncture, and a hospital internship in China in 1998.
+She completed a Bachelor of Health Science – TCM, majoring in Acupuncture, and a hospital internship in China in 1998.
 Elaine is the Principal Practitioner at Freedom Chinese Medicine, managing a dedicated team of practitioners & staff, and supervises many TCM students in clinical training.
 Elaine’s passion for Chinese Medicine has her regularly furthering her education, Qi Gong training and sharing knowledge.